Skip to main content

 Long-Term Care and Assisted Living

 As people age, the potential need for assisted living, in-home care, and similar types of support increases.
 Women live nearly six years longer than men on average.
-That difference unfortunately puts more of a financial burden on women for long-term care.
+That means they’re more likely to reach ages where long-term care becomes a more common and foundational need.

 Social Security Benefits